Updated: September 1, 2020

 If there is an unusual delay in the preparation of the record, counsel for appellant(s) should write to the Court to advise of the problem.
 Judge Rocanelli may take appropriate action to accelerate this process pursuant to Superior Court Appellate Administrative Order, March 21, 1995.
 Oral argument generally is not held in administrative appeals.

-Contrary to Superior Court Civil Rule 107(b) all briefs and motions must have one-inch margins and be written in 14 pt. type and double-spaced.
+All briefs and motions must have one-inch margins and be written in 14 pt. type and double-spaced.
 Exhibits to briefs, chambers copies of motions, or letters, must be individually tabbed.
 Briefs, exhibits, or appendices must be stapled or bound.
 Judge Rocanelli strongly prefers bindings that will permit the brief to lay flat when opened.

 Case citations shall use Westlaw format for unreported decisions where possible.
 (The Superior Court presently does not have ready capability to utilize Lexis.)

 Judge Rocanelli neither needs nor requires a compendium of unreported authorities, as long as such cases or other authority are available on Westlaw.

 Routine Motions are defined in Paragraph IV.B.3.a. of the NCC Plan.